dfranklinau/super-paper-mario/README.md

 The line and jumping animations are performed using the JavaScript animation engine, [anime.js](http://anime-js.com).

-Be sure to press Space once Mario has finished animating!
+Be sure to press Space (or tap) when Mario has finished animating!

 Resources used